Freight-Passenger Rail Separation Project

 The Freight-Passenger Rail Separation Project will deliver significant rail upgrades around Ballarat, to provide faster, more reliable freight and passenger services.

-The $130 million Freight-Passenger Rail Separation Project will deliver a number of track and signaling improvements which maximises the benefits of both the Murray Basin Rail Project and Ballarat Line Upgrade.
+The $130 million project will deliver a number of track and signalling improvements which maximises the benefits of both the Murray Basin Rail Project and Ballarat Line Upgrade.

 The project includes funding contributions from the Victorian and Commonwealth governments.

-Rail Projects Victoria will work with Transport for Victoria and V/Line to seek feedback from the freight industry as it finalises the project.
+Rail Projects Victoria will work with the Department of Transport and V/Line to seek feedback from the freight industry as it finalises the project.

 - provide for the future uplift of passenger services including:

-- a 5th daily V/Line service to Ararat;
+- a fifth weekday passenger service to Ararat

 - retain the dual-gauge connection between Maryborough and Dunolly paving the way for future passenger rail to Dunolly.